 “Métis,” on the other hand, is a term with a history at least as complex and contentious as “Indian.”
 In the most general sense, the term “Métis” has been used since the eighteenth century to refer to people of mixed Aboriginal and European ancestry, and particularly to those people with family roots deriving from intermarriages arising from the fur trade.
 This general definition glosses over the more specific histories and traditions of people of mixed ancestry whose family roots lie in specific and distinct communities with specific cultural and linguistic traditions.
 The term “Métis” is popularly associated with the specific Red River communities that participated in the Northwest Rebellion of the later nineteenth century that was led by Louis Riel and Gabriel Dumont.
 For some people who identify as Métis, traceable ancestry to these communities is requisite, and the wider application contentious.
 For other Métis communities, the popular misconception that a traceable ancestry to the Red River is a requirement of being “authentically” Métis is problematic.
 The use of “Métis” as either a generic or very specific term seems to vary across community and geographic regions.
 It is always worth paying attention to local context before committing oneself to a particular use in conversation.

 The Constitution of 1982 recognizes Métis as an Aboriginal people, but it was not until the Powley case of 2003 in which the question of Métis rights was at stake that the Supreme Court established legal criteria for Métis identity, including: self-identification as a Métis individual, ancestral connection to an historic Métis community, and acceptance by a Métis community.
 This process of legal definition is likely to continue as questions of rights are further contested.
 Despite the continued development of this term, one thing is certain: once again, in Canadian society, two sets of definition, one based in law and legislation, the other in family tradition and community practice, operate on parallel, and often conflicting paths.
+Another court decision (Daniels) in 2014 also determined that, for certain governmental purposes at least, Métis people are now “Indians.
 For more information on this, see our section on Métis identity.

 “Indian,” status, and the Indian Act’s role in defining identity

-Not all people who might identify as “Indian” have status.
+Not all people who might identify as “Indian” have status, though the Daniels decision has further complicated this situation.
 Prior to 1961, for instance, an “Indian” who acquired an education could be forcibly “enfranchised,” becoming a Canadian citizen, but losing status as an “Indian.”
 Prior to 1985, an Indian woman who married a non-Indian man also lost status.
 This meant that legally, she ceased to be an “Indian,” as did all of her children.
 Conversely, a non-Indian woman who married a status Indian man gained status and became an “Indian,” even though she had no ancestral relation to any Indian community.
 The restoration of status to Indian women and their descendants by Bill C-31 was not without controversy, since the corresponding legal increase in community membership was not accompanied by a matching increase in resources.